 Hi, I'm Rachel Kim.

-I am a PhD student in Societal Computing at Carnegie Mellon University in the School of Computer Science's Software and Societal Systems Department.
+I am a second-year PhD student in Societal Computing at Carnegie Mellon University in the School of Computer Science's Software and Societal Systems Department.
 I am advised by Hoda Heidari and Rayid Ghani.

 I completed my HBSc in Computer Science and Mathematics at the University of Toronto.
 During my undergraduate years, I had the honour of working with Ashton Anderson and Peter Marbach.